profile_pic

 About

 I am a postdoctoral researcher at the Institute for Programming Languages and Systems at ETH Zurich.
-Starting in November, I will be working with Prof. Michael Kokologiannakis.
-I got my Ph.D. from ETH Zurich advised by Prof. Zhendong Su and was a member of the AST lab from March 2019 to September 2024.
+I will be working with Prof. Michalis Kokologiannakis.
+I got my Ph.D. from ETH Zurich advised by Prof. Zhendong Su, and was a member of the AST lab from March 2019 to September 2024.

 I am interested in formal methods problems in Programming Languages and Software Engineering.
 Before my Ph.D. studies, I did undergraduate research in Automated Planning.
 In 2018, I received an MSc. in computer science from the University of Freiburg (Germany) and in the summer of 2017.
-From October 2023 to February 2024, I was interning in the Automated Reasoning Group of AWS where I applied and further developed testing techniques for SMT solvers and and in the summer of 2017, I interned at IBM Research Yorktown Heights. interned at IBM Research Yorktown Heights.
+From October 2023 to February 2024, I was interning in the Automated Reasoning Group of AWS where I applied and further developed testing techniques for SMT solvers, and in the summer of 2017, I interned at IBM Research Yorktown Heights.

 My primary research goal is to make SMT solvers more robust, reliable, and performant through principled, general automated testing techniques.
 My tools have found 1,800+ bugs in the flagship SMT solvers Z3 and CVC5; 500+ are critical soundness bugs.